Brazil v Poland (1938 FIFA World Cup): Poland

 The Polish team, on its end, had played its qualification matches against Yugoslavia.
-After winning by 4-0 in Warsaw, they lost the return match in Belgrade by 1-0 and advanced on goal difference.
+After winning by 4–0 in Warsaw, they lost the return match in Belgrade by 1–0 and advanced on goal difference.

 Interesting is the fact that the Polish team was gathered together just a week before the game.
-This was due to the Polish Football League games - coaches of the teams did not want their best players to leave their sides earlier because in the 1930s, like majority of world's athletes then, most Polish athletes were amateurs - they had to work on a daily basis.
-Thus, the training camp in Wągrowiec (near Poznań) lasted for a week only - just enough for some players to get acquainted with each other.
+This was due to the Polish Football League games – coaches of the teams did not want their best players to leave their sides earlier because in the 1930s, like majority of world's athletes then, most Polish athletes were amateurs – they had to work on a daily basis.
+Thus, the training camp in Wągrowiec (near Poznań) lasted for a week only – just enough for some players to get acquainted with each other.
 A few days before the game, the Poles got into the train and went to Strasbourg.

-The team that was called up to the Cup was largely the same as the one that had played in the qualification, with only keeper Adolf Krzyk and striker Jerzy Wostal absent from the final list. by then, relatively few players still remained from the team that had reached fourth place in the 1936 Olympics.
+The team that was called up to the World Cup was largely the same as the one that had played in the qualification, with only keeper Adolf Krzyk and striker Jerzy Wostal absent from the final list. by then, relatively few players still remained from the team that had reached fourth place in the 1936 Olympics.

-Under these circumstances, the Polish team, which had never before advanced to such a level, was expected to lose the game against the South Americans.
-Thus, the defeat was not a sensation.
-However, all fans were surprised at the style with which the Poles played its lone game of the tournament - white-reds got to the extra time, only then losing 5-6.

 Originally, the game was supposed to take place in Toulouse, in southern France.
 Polish officials, however, issued a complaint stating that the sweltering heat there would be helpful for the Brazilians, who are used to such weather.
 The game's location was moved to Strasbourg, but not because of the complaint.
 There were numerous, last moment corrections before the whole tournament.
-This was due to complications after the withdrawal of Austria, which after the Anschluss was incorporated into Germany.
+This was due to complications after the withdrawal of Austria, which after the Anschluss was incorporated into Nazi Germany.